Neogoma/stardust-SDK-doc/mapping_strategy.md

 The following drawing should cover most places you might be mapping.
 In this example, we’ve created a big map first, but you can decide to map smaller distinctive spaces and stitch them together later.
 The mapping technique is always the same, regardless of indoor and outdoor spaces.

-While mapping and updating the map, what you’re trying to achieve is to **cover as many viewpoints as possible,** so that end-users will able to relocate with a high probability and accuracy.
+While mapping and updating the map, what you’re trying to achieve is to **cover as many viewpoints as possible,** so that end-users will be able to relocate with a high probability and accuracy.
 Remember, the more viewpoints the better accuracy and successful ratio!

 As you can see below, the **first mapping in dark grey** was done to cover the main path.
-Along that path, multiple updates (different green colours) were added to include specific areas, **covering as many viewpoints as possible.** Our current model can estimate a relocation pose request up to 30° different from the dataset.
+Along that path, multiple updates (different green colors) were added to include specific areas, **covering as many viewpoints as possible.** Our current model can estimate a relocation pose request up to 30° different from the dataset.
 Above that, the only solution to guarantee a successful relocation is a map update.

 ![Picture taken](_img/map_illustrate.jpg)

-Warning: if you pause your mapping, remember to start over where you took the last frame!
+**Warning**: if you pause your mapping, remember to start over where you took the last frame!
 If there is no overlap between 2 frames, both relocation and SFM algorithms won’t be able to work.

 ## How to get a good coverage